Characteristic oscillations in frequency-resolved heat dissipation of linear time-delayed Langevin systems: Approach from the violation of the fluctuation-response relation: Proof of the Harada-Sasa equality for systems with time-delayed forces

 which is a stochastic quantity.

 We first consider overdamped systems ($m=0$) and use the path-integral formalism~\cite{path-integral,Shiraishi}.
-We discretize time by a small interval $\Delta t$ and consider discretized time points $t_i\equiv t_\mathrm{init}+i\Delta t$ for $i=0,1,\dots$.
-The time evolution can be discretized as
+We consider discrete time points $t_i\equiv t_\mathrm{init}+i\Delta t$ for $i=0,1,\dots$ with a small interval $\Delta t$.
+We take the following discrete time evolution, which converges to the original time evolution in Eq.~\eqref{gen_eq} in the $\Delta t\to0$ limit:

-where $\Delta x^i \equiv x(t_{i+1}) - x(t_i)$, $\mathcal{F}^i_\epsilon \equiv \mathcal F_\epsilon(t_i)$, and $\Delta W^i$ is the Wiener increment obeying the Gaussian distribution with mean $\langle \Delta W^i\rangle =0$ and correlation $\langle \Delta W^i\Delta W^j \rangle=\delta_{ij}\Delta t$.
+where $\Delta x^i \equiv x(t_{i+1}) - x(t_i)$, $\mathcal{F}^i_\epsilon \equiv \mathcal F_\epsilon(t_i)$, and $\Delta W^i$ is the Wiener increment obeying the Gaussian distribution with mean $\langle \Delta W^i\rangle =0$ and correlation $\langle \Delta W^i\Delta W^j \rangle=\delta_{ij}\Delta t$ ($\sqrt{2\gamma T}\Delta W^i/\Delta t\simeq\xi(t_i)$).
 Given an initial history $\{\phi(s)\,\vert\,t_\mathrm{init}-\tau\leq s\leq t_\mathrm{init}\}$, the external force $\mathcal{F}^i_\epsilon$ is regarded as a function of $\{\Delta x^0,\dots,\Delta x^{i-1}\}$.

 We consider a path from time $t_\mathrm{init} \equiv t_0 $ to $t_N$.
 Given an initial condition $\{ \phi(s) \,\vert\, t_\mathrm{init}-\tau \leq s \leq t_\mathrm{init}\} $, a realization $\{\Delta x^0,\dots,\Delta x^{N-1}\}$ is completely determined by the realization of the noise $\{\Delta W^0,\dots,\Delta W^{N-1}\}$.
 The noise obeys a multivariate Gaussian distribution, and thus the probability density of a path $\{\Delta x^0,\dots,\Delta x^{N-1}\}$ is given by